Cory Quirino: Early life

 Quirino is the third child of Tomas Quirino/Tomas "Tommy" Quirino and Conchita Rastrollo.
-She is also the granddaughter of Philippine president Elpidio Quirino.
+She is also the granddaughter of Philippine president Elpidio Quirino and the grandniece of ABS-CBN co-founder Antonio Quirino.
 She is married to Ramon Cruz, Jr.

 Education

 Quirino completed her primary education at the College of the Holy Spirit Manila near Malacañan Palace, and completed her secondary education at Assumption College San Lorenzo.
 She spent a few years at Maryknoll (now Miriam College) taking A.B. classes before she went to Spain to complete her Fine Arts degree.
 Quirino took up her master's degree in hotel and restaurant management at Philippine Women's University.

 Career

 Quirino began her broadcasting career in the 1980s when she hosted the late-night talk show Oh No, It's Johnny! for the Philippine TV network RPN (Radio Philippines Network).
 Eventually, she hosted her own show Citiline, a weekly travel and fitness show that aired on Studio 23 (now ABS-CBN Sports+Action), a subsidiary of ABS-CBN Corporation.

 During an out-of-town shoot for Citiline, Cory Quirino and her entourage were abducted by bandits.
 This incident was chronicled in her book Waiting for the Light as well as the movie The Cory Quirino Kidnap: NBI Files, which starred award-winning actors, Ara Mina and Alessandra de Rossi.
 Citiline was eventually re-titled as The Good Life with Cory Quirino.

 Aside from Waiting for the Light, Cory Quirino wrote a series of best-seller books titled Forever Young, which feature beauty and health tips as well as her own workout programs.

 She also made a fitness video titled Cory Quirino’s Celebrity Workout for Beginners.

 Quirino hosts the Sunday morning television program The Good Life with Cory Quirino and the radio show Ma-Beauty Po Naman.
 She writes a weekly health and fitness column, Inside Out, for the Philippine Daily Inquirer's newspaper and website.

 She maintains a store called Cory Quirino World of Wellness in Greenhills Shopping Center, located in San Juan, Metro Manila.
 She was inducted as a Celebrity Inductee at the Eastwood City Walk Of Fame Philippines 2014 for contributing her hosting job on TV & also endorsing.